Ultimate Guide to Singapore Airport Transfers 2024 (+Prices)

 PRO TIP: Even though Wi-Fi is widely available at Changi airport, you can get Airalo’s flexible eSIM plans for Singapore (starting from US$4.50) for secure browsing and scheduling your ride to the city!

-A bonus for using ride-hailing services is that you get an upfront fee right away (as opposed to having a metered ride), and you can track your ride through the app the entire time.
-It’s not like tracking your ride will be necessary though, the drivers in Singapore are really nice and there are very strict laws for those who try to trick customers.
+A bonus for using ride-hailing services is that you get an upfront fee right away (as opposed to having a metered ride), and you can track your ride through the app the entire time!
+You can also choose the vehicle that best fits your needs pretty much like for the taxi.

 NOTE: Although Uber operates in the city, you can’t schedule a ride from the airport with it (but you can use it later to get around town).